-While dogs are often referred to as “man’s best friend,” and for good reason, certain dogs are vicious, either because of horrible owners, or simply by nature.
+While dogs are often referred to as “man’s best friend,” and for good reason, certain dogs are vicious, either because of horrible owners or simply by nature.
 Regardless of the cause of their aggressive behavior, if you are a victim of an unwarranted dog attack, you are most likely now seeking financial compensation to help you heal–our Hillsborough County dog bite lawyer is here to help.
 Contact The Frank Santini Law Firm to learn more about dog attacks in Florida and how our firm can assist you if you’ve been harmed in one.

 Thousands of people throughout the state of Florida own dogs, and while most dogs are loyal, kind, and don’t have a mean bone in their body, there are exceptions.
-If you’ve been attacked by a dog, you need to hire a local Tampa personal injury lawyer who can handle your claim and work to obtain the compensation you need to cover the cost of your medical bills, lost wages, and more, as swiftly as possible.
+If you’ve been attacked by a dog, you need to hire a local Hillsborough County personal injury lawyer who can handle your claim and work to obtain the compensation you need to cover the cost of your medical bills, lost wages, and more, as swiftly as possible.

-After being bitten by a dog, you and your Tampa personal injury lawyer will have to prove one of two things: you will have to prove that you were either attacked in a public place, or that you were attacked while lawfully on private property.
-For example, if you were simply walking down the street when you were randomly attacked by a dog, you will most likely have a case against the dog’s owner.
+After being bitten by a dog, you and your personal injury lawyer will have to prove one of two things: you will have to prove that you were either attacked in a public place or that you were attacked while lawfully on private property.
+For example, if you were simply walking down the street when you were randomly attacked by a dog, you would most likely have a case against the dog’s owner.
 Additionally, if you were visiting a friend or family member at their house and you were attacked by their dog out of nowhere, you will also most likely have a claim.
 That being said, if you were attacked by a dog and the dog owner can prove that you were either trespassing on his or her property, or that you provoked the attack in some way, such as by teasing the dog, you may not have a valid claim.

 After sustaining wrongful injuries, accident victims may seek compensation for two types of damages: economic and non-economic damages.
 Economic damages cover the monetary cost of an injury, such as the cost of doctor’s visits, surgeries, and more.
 Non-economic damages cover the cost of non-monetary damages, such as disfigurement, the loss of enjoyment of life, loss of consortium, and more.